kelvonlys/Stock-Valuation/README.md

 # Visualisation
 The graph below shows reasonable price of a REITS.
 After research, Price-to-fund-from-operations seem to be the best method of valuing a reits since it takes into consideration the growth of its underlying assets.

-From the graph below, it also shows that the price of REITS follows the curve of PFFO for most of the time.
+From the graph below, it also shows that the price of REITS follows the curve of PFFO (blue line) for most of the time.
 ![alt text](https://github.com/kelvonlys/Stock-Valuation/blob/main/valuation.png)